How to pack carry-on only for any trip and season

 Can photographers travel with only carry-on luggage?

-A mirrorless camera helps to pack carry-on only
+person holding A mirrorless camera to face

 A mirrorless camera is much smaller and lighter than a DSLR.